trinistr/vector_number/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake spec` to run the tests, `rake rubocop` to lint code and check style compliance, `rake rbs` to validate signatures or just `rake` to do everything above.
 There is also `rake steep` to check typing, and `rake docs` to generate YARD documentation.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment, or `bin/benchmark` to run a benchmark script and generate a StackProf flamegraph.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, run `bundle exec rake version:{major|minor|patch}`, and then run `bundle exec rake release`, which will push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To install this gem onto your local machine, run `rake install`.

+To release a new version, run `rake version:{major|minor|patch}`, and then run `rake release`, which will build the package and push the `.gem` file to [rubygems.org](https://rubygems.org).
+After that, push the release commit and tags to the repository with `git push --follow-tags`.

 ## Contributing